derrod/legendary/README.md

-  --one-shot            Sync once, do not ask to setup automatic sync --import-only         Only import games from EGL (no export) --export-only         Only export games to EGL (no import) --unlink              Disable sync and remove EGL metadata from installed
+  --one-shot            Sync once, do not ask to setup automatic sync --import-only         Only import games from EGL (no export) --export-only         Only export games to EGL (no import) --migrate             Import games into legendary, then remove them from EGL
-                        games
+                        (implies --import-only --one-shot --unlink) --unlink              Disable sync and remove EGL metadata from installed games